azajay08/GET_next_line/README.md

 # GET_next_line @ Hive Helsinki

 The get_next_line function returns a line read from a file descriptor.
-Like previous projects, the challenge is the limit of exsisting functions allowed to be used.
+Like previous projects, the challenge is the limit of existing functions allowed to be used.
 In this particular project, the only Libc functions that are allowed are read, malloc and free.
 We were able to use functions freely from our previosuly made Libft.